 Many milestones were reached in 2011, including our designation as a Top 100 Hospital by the National Rural Hospital Association.
 2011 also marked the implementation of ePharmacy, eEmergency and a partnership of sorts with Avera Hospital in Sioux Falls, S.D.
 With the implementation of Avera’s eServices, additional resources were made available to providers in Memorial Hospital’s emergency department and pharmacy.
 Real-time video conferencing allows world-class physicians and nurses trained in emergency medicine to be part of any emergency taking place in Douglas.
 Physicians are able to view monitors, review patient histories, order tests or make arrangements for patients to be transported to other facilities.

-2012 marks Memorial Hospital’s 70th year of service in Converse County.
+2012 marked Memorial Hospital’s 70th year of service in Converse County.
 The hospital opened a new pharmacy, completed remodeling efforts in the radiology department, opened a new dedicated surgery suite in the birthing center and went live with eICU on the patient floor.
 Energy companies from the northern part of the state asked Memorial Hospital to be part of their employee wellness programs and bolder community events drew friends and neighbors closer to the hospital.
-2012 also marked the beginning of significant change in how Memorial Hospital staff interacts with patients.
-The administration shifted its focus toward the patient experience while at Memorial Hospital.
-Plans for a new medical office building were unveiled and process improvement teams were activated throughout the hospital to improve every patient’s experience.
+2012 also marked the beginning of significant change in how Memorial Hospital staff interacted with patients, shifting focus toward the patient experience.

 In 2013, construction began on a new $6.8 million medical office building, the hospital partnered with the Studer Group to help focus efforts on quality improvement, new values and behavioral standards were established, and the hospital's robotic surgery program was launched with the purchase of Wyoming's first and only da Vinci Si Surgical System.